steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 So far we have seen only the decoder state in terms of rank and symbol coefficients.
-In the constructor, just after, we create the decoder instances in the ``broadcast-rlnc.h`` file, you can comment the callback and its setting in each decoder and just add the line ``decoder.set_trace_stdout ();``.
+In the constructor, just after, we create the decoder instances in the ``kodo-broadcast.h`` file, you can comment the callback and its setting in each decoder and just add the line ``decoder.set_trace_stdout ();``.
 With this setting you will remove all the filters and see the full decoder trace in the simulation.